japgolly/webapp-util/README.md

 ## The `test-db-postgres` module: *(JVM only)*

 * `japgolly.webapputil.db.test`
-  * `DbTable` - utilities around DB tables and row counting
+  * `DbTable` - util around DB tables and row counting
-  * `TestDb` - provides access to a test DB, manages things like migration, and utilities
+  * `TestDb` - provides access to a test DB, manages things like migration, and util
-  * `TestXA` - a live connection to the DB, and utilities to make testing as easy as possible
+  * `TestXA` - a live connection to the DB, and util to make testing as easy as possible

 # TODO: